 Second, under the semantic analysis we have explored, there is no truth-conditional semantic difference between an EPC and its corresponding IPC.
 Yet Korean speakers intuit that the two constructions do not mean the same.
-Given this, precisely how and why EPCs and IPCs have different semantics need to be more fully articulated in future research, and in this process, what I have offered in footnote 16 should be verified as well.
+Given this, in future research, precisely how and why EPCs and IPCs have different semantics needs to be more fully articulated, and in this process, what I have offered in footnote 16 should be further articulated and verified as well.